1898 California gubernatorial election: Campaign

 Maguire ran on a platform of anti-monopolism, support for the war with Spain, and opposition to the War Revenue Act of 1898.
 He was opposed by every major newspaper save for William Randolph Hearst's San Francisco Examiner.
 Meanwhile, Gage had the backing of the powerful Southern Pacific Railroad and campaigned on support for the War Revenue Act.
 He denied any connection to Southern Pacific and marketed himself as a political outsider.

-During the campaign, Maguire was denounced by Irish Catholic priest Peter Yorke for a book he wrote ten years prior, Ireland and The Pope, in which he argued that the subjugation of Ireland by the British Empire had been orchestrated by certain medieval Popes.
-Yorke's attacks were so severe that Patrick William Riordan, the Archbishop of San Francisco, had to distance himself, stating to the press: "Father Yorke is alone responsible for his utterances."
+During the campaign, Maguire was denounced by Irish Catholic priest Peter Yorke for a book he had written ten years prior, Ireland and The Pope, in which he argued that the subjugation of Ireland by the British Empire had been orchestrated by certain medieval Popes.
+Yorke's attacks were so severe that Patrick William Riordan, the archbishop of San Francisco, had to distance himself, stating to the press: "Father Yorke is alone responsible for his utterances."
 Maguire was further criticized by his opponents for his alleged pandering and flip-flopping during his political career; they cited his opposition to the Annexation of Hawaii and the War Revenue Act, as well as his supposed denouncement and then support of Senator Stephen M. White.

 Maguire's support for Henry George's single tax was also made an issue in the campaign (although he pledged not to make it one), with various Republican publications and individuals labeling him an anarchist, a socialist, and a communist.
-Perhaps the greatest charge was that he was a "sandlotter" (I.E. a former member of the Workingmen's Party of California), with the San Francisco Chronicle devoting a full-page article to highlighting the fact that he had previously sought the party's nomination and that several former party members, such as Clitus Barbour, Samuel Braunhart and A. B. Maguire, were now Democrats active in the Maguire campaign.
+Perhaps the greatest charge was that he was a "sandlotter" (I.E. a former member of the Workingmen's Party of California), with the San Francisco Chronicle devoting a full-page article to highlighting the fact that he had previously sought the party's nomination and that several former party members (Clitus Barbour, Samuel Braunhart, John P. Dunn, John Tracy Gaffey, William J. Gavigan, Joseph C. Gorman and A. B. Maguire, among others) were now Democrats active in the Maguire campaign.